 What else is there if you have more time for your Cyprus itinerary?

 All the places that I did not have the chance to see but for what I will most definitely get back here and if you have the time please add on your list:

-- Paphos – the medieval fort and quaint harbor, Aphrodite’s Rock, the Turtle Conservation Station, Kato Pafos Archaeological Park & Tombs of the Kings are only a few of the sights that make this place filled with history worth adding it to your list of must-sees in Cyprus.
+The medieval fort and quaint harbor, Aphrodite’s Rock, the Turtle Conservation Station, Kato Pafos Archaeological Park & Tombs of the Kings are only a few of the sights that make this place filled with a history worth adding it to your list of must-sees in Cyprus.

-- driving is done on the left side of the road
+- they drive on the left side of the road

 - the local currency is Euro